hazardsoft/nodejs-aws-shop-be/product-service/README.md

 4. Click on `Create access key` button;
 5. After creation copy values of `Access key` and `Secret access key`;
 6. Once remote DynamoDB is populated delete previously created access key.

+### Products Batch Processing

+The following env vars are used in AWS CDK stack to configure email notifications sent once processing of products of uploaded CSV file is complete:
+1. `TOPIC_SUBSCRIPTION_EMAIL` - email to send all notifications to;
+2. `TOPIC_SUBSCRIPTION_EMAIL_LOW_STOCK` - another email to send notifications if a batch contains a product with zero stock.

 ## Deployment